xslim24x/AboriginalSyllabics/README.md

 * Western Ojibwe with Tom Beardy (INDI1014 & INDI1016)
 * Oji-Cree with Susan Sandau (CREE1010 & CREE1012)

+### TODO:
+* v2.0 was rewritten using python/tkinter.
+I found the compiled files made with py2app for both windows and mac but need to upload python version.

 **Demo**

 ![GIF demo](img/v2.gif)